Alluxio/alluxio/docs/Command-Line-Interface.md

 ## fileinfo
 The `fileinfo` command dumps the FileInfo representation of a file to the console.
-It is primarily intended for poweruser debugging of their system.
+It is primarily intended to assist powerusers in debugging their system.
 Generally viewing the file info in the UI will be much easier to understand.

 For example, `fileinfo` can be used to debug the block locations of a file.
 This is useful when trying to achieve locality for compute workloads.